Category Archives: dams

 Conduit

 These are closed pipe structures.
 Conduits act as a passage for the water supply.
-Bottom discharge conduits are pipes that cross the body of the dam from the upstream to the downstream sides enabling water flow.
+Bottom discharge conduits are pipes.
+They cross the body of the dam from the upstream to the downstream sides.
+This enables water flow.

 Examples of some major dams